pyccel/pyccel/tutorial/header_file_caching.md

 -   Accelerate the parsing process by parsing the header file instead of the original file in the case of pyccelizing multiple files.

 ### Example
-We create the file `header.pyh` that contains an openmp function definiton:
+We create the file `header.pyh` that contains an openmp function definition:

 ```python
 #$ header metavar module_name = 'omp_lib'